 In History, the children will develop their knowledge and understanding of early civilisations such as: The Shang Dynasty, Ancient Egyptians, Indus Valley or Ancient Sumer.
 The children will use role play to deepen their understanding of everyday life in these periods.
 The children will then research a particular civilisation in more depth and create a project based around this.

 We also have a fascinating day to be booked, where the children will take part in a role-play a mock magistrates court brought to life by volunteers who work there - this is an intriguing experience showing children how our parts of our legal system work in Britain.

 After SATs week, the children will have an exciting, jam-packed activities week from 24th - 28th May.
 Watch this space to find out where we will be going!
 Year 6 will also begin preparing for our end of year production.

 In addition to rehearsing for the production, Year 6 will be starting their new text, ‘The Viewer’.
 The children will develop their writing skills through drama and role-play.
 Furthermore, the children will be engaging with the storytelling competition - this is a great opportunity for our young, budding writers to show off their skills.

-In Maths, the children will be taking part in a collaborative project called ‘Milkshake Maths’.
+In Maths, the children will be taking part in a collaborative project called ‘Milkshake Maths’ in which they run a milkshake business.
 The teams, made up of a time-keeper, manager and an accountant, must work together to ensure all their deadlines are met.
-This is an exciting opportunity for the pupils to develop team building skills in order to try and win the title of the best milkshake company!
+This is an exciting opportunity for the pupils to develop team building skills and apply a range of maths knowledge in order to try and win the title of the best milkshake company!

 Year 5 and 6 Spelling list